-It is commonly said that retail traders are subject to the 90-90-90 rule:
+It is commonly said that retail Forex traders are subject to the 90-90-90 rule:

 90% of them lose 90% of their money within 90 days.

-Although this is somewhat an exaggeration, the point is nonetheless anchored to the reality that the vast majority of retail traders lose money more quickly then they expect.
+Although this is a slight exaggeration, the point is nonetheless anchored to the reality that the vast majority of retail Forex traders lose money more quickly than they expect.

 Why?
 Because this is an industry with a strong conflict of interest from multiple parties.